Robert Kaplan biography and books

 - “Without strong visionary leadership, no strategy will be executed effectively.”

-Publications and books Robert Kaplan et al.
+Books and Publications by Robert Kaplan et al.

 - 2008.
 The execution premium: linking strategy to operations for competitive advantage.
 Harvard Business Press.